Kolong-Meja/search-cli/README.md

 │ delete            Command to delete one or more file 👀.                                                                            │
 │ find              Command to find a file by it's name 🔍.                                                                           │
 │ read              Command to read a file from a directory 📖.                                                                       │
+│ write             Command to write one file 📄                                                                                      │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```